Skip to main content

 You only need to configure the types relevant to your sub account (e.g., only processing_ecomm if you only process online card payments).
 However, once created, these configurations must stay active indefinitely — they cannot be retired.
 If you include effective_end when creating one of these fee types, the API will reject the request with an effective_end_must_be_nil_for_fee_type error.
 The only way to transition to a new rate is to create a replacement config, which automatically retires the previous one by setting its effective_end to the new config's effective_start.

-Retiring a Brand-Specific Configuration
+Retiring an Optional Configuration

 POST /v1/sub_accounts/acc_xxx/fee_configurations/amex_brand_ecomm